-Policy on Calvin College activities
+Policy on Calvin University activities

-Staff members are encouraged to attend chapel services, campus-wide assemblies, January Series lectures, college-sponsored lunches, receptions and community-building events as departmental needs allow.
+Staff members are encouraged to attend chapel services, campus-wide assemblies, January Series lectures, university-sponsored lunches, receptions and community-building events as departmental needs allow.
 These activities are voluntary and approval must be obtained from the supervisor if participation goes beyond regular breaks or lunch periods.
 If you receive approval, the time is treated as time worked.
 If the activity falls outside normal work hours, the time is not paid.

 Policy banning weapons on campus